dkekel/gridwars/web/src/markdown/getting-started-docs.md

 <dt>Q: Is there a timout for the whole match?</dt>
 <dd>A: Yes, it's 60 seconds.
 If the match takes longer, it will be considered as failed and will not go into the rank calculation.</dd>

+<dt>Q: Is there a size limit for the bot jar upload?</dt>
+<dd>A: Yes, it's 3 MB.
+This is way more than enough when not using 3rd party libs.
+The size of your jar file is typically just a few kilobytes. <b>Be careful with excessive output</b>, as it can degrade the performance and cause your bot to hit the turn timeout!</dd>

 <dt>Q: How are the scores calculated?</dt>
 <dd>A: A win gives 3 points, a draw 1 point and a loss no points.
 The score is the sum of the points.</dd>